cockroachdb/docs/v20.1/time.md

 {{site.data.alerts.end}}

 ## Functions
-For the list of supported `TIME` functions, see [Functions and Operators](functions-and-operators.html#date-and-time-functions).
-For the list of supported `TIMETZ` functions, see [Functions and Operators](functions-and-operators.html#timetz-functions).
+For the list of supported `TIME` functions, see [Date and Time Functions and Operators](functions-and-operators.html#date-and-time-functions).
+For the list of supported `TIMETZ` functions, see [TIMETZ Functions and Operators](functions-and-operators.html#timetz-functions).

 ## Examples